georgeantonopoulos/W_Hotbox_Nuke16/README.md

-# W_hotbox for Nuke 16
+# W_hotbox for Nuke 16 - unofficial repo

 This is a modified version of Wouter Gilsing's W_hotbox for Nuke, updated to work with Nuke 16.
+There's now an official 2.0 release on Nukepedia.

 ## Features